WHAT TO EXPECT FROM THERAPY

 It aims to treat personality disorders and other mental health concerns that don’t always respond to other treatment options.
 It can be particularly useful for treating borderline personality disorder.

-Acceptance and Commitment Therapy (ACT) encourages us to let go of distressing thoughts that are not useful in our lives and to be more present focused.
-It also considers our cores values and how we may lead a more meaningful life that is consistent with these values.
+Acceptance and Commitment Therapy (ACT) emphasises acceptance of uncomfortable experiences along with a commitment to actions that support personal values.
+It focuses on our cores values and how we may lead a more meaningful life that is consistent with these values.

 Dialectical Behavioural Therapy (DBT) may be used to treat suicidal and other self-destructive behaviours.
 It teaches patients skills to cope with, and change, unhealthy behaviours.

 DBT focuses on building skills in distress tolerance, emotional regulation, mindfulness, and interpersonal effectiveness.